 One firefighter suffered sudden medical illness in the midst of the firefight, and was taken to an area hospital in fair condition for further medical evaluation.
 There were thankfully no civilian injuries.

 The flames were fully extinguished in just 73 minutes.
-The cause of the fire remains under active investigation.
+The specific cause of the fire remains the focus of an active investigation currently led by the Los Angeles Police Department, with LAFD as an assisting agency.

 INCIDENT PHOTO GALLERY